yandoh/Converter_lammps2modylas/README.md

 Note 3: In these .rearranged files, order of atoms is rearranged so that atom's in the same segment is serially packed in <segment> tags.
 This is essential to run MD calcualion with distance constraints by modylas software.

+Further, information files to be read by Fortran programs to analyze MD trajectories, managed by another repository "MD_analysis" will be automatically created.